 It is essential that visits take place with the highest regard for the safety and welfare of pupils.
 Guidelines have been developed to provide helpful and practical advice to governing bodies, headteachers and teachers in the organisation of school visits.

 School visits are classified as follows:

-- Category two: day trips within the UK
+- Category 2: day trips within the UK

-- Category three: residential trips (including Pendarren), overseas visits or visits involving adventurous activity in external outdoor activities centre etc.
+- Category 3: residential trips (including Pendarren), overseas visits or visits involving adventurous activity in external outdoor activities centre etc.

 The school visit category defines how approval for the trip is sought.